Ergonomics – for life

 The nervous system contains a component called the "muscle spindle system" that senses the body's balance in any space.
 This system senses if we are about to lose our balance and if our muscles and ligaments are under stress.
 When you have been sitting for a long time, the body is subjected to static load and muscular activity.
 This system is then activated.

 The Malmstolen solution is based on physiology.
 The chair must give your body the option of being able to conduct naturally relaxing activity-related movements as far as possible.

 All muscular activity burns nutrients and oxygen.
 In such instances, waste products, "exhaust" is created.
 These products include substances that irritate chemically sensitive nerve cells.
 These send feedback signals to the muscle spindle system to activate the loaded muscular system to an even greater extent.
 Even more waste products are generated which further irritate the chemically sensitive nerve cells, and so on.
 These waste products also include substances that are highly prone to produce pain.

 The Malmstolen solution is based purely on physics.
 The greater the surface weight is distributed over, the less the resulting load.
 For this reason our chairs have been developed to offer you the largest possible contact surface.
 The unique backrest shapes itself in line with your natural back profile and therefore provides maximum support and relief.
 By default, the backrest is set to suit 70-80 % of all users.
-But for people who have a very deep lumbar region, for example, or some form of back complaint, the elastic straps in the backrest in the Therapod and Cpod systems can be further adjusted to provide maximum relief.

 Even the DUX seat, which has been produced in cooperation with DUX, has been developed to distribute the weight of the body over the largest possible area as a way of reducing the load.